 WINDOW_VARP

-The Tableau WINDOW_VARP function returns variance of the complete population from start point to end point in a table.
+The Tableau WINDOW_VARP function returns the variance of the complete population in a table from the start point to the end point.
 The syntax of this WINDOW_VARP is:

 WINDOW_VARP(Expression, start_point, end_point)